 - Hygiene Maintenance (manicure, pedicure, & haircut)

-The second month of the program consists of the participant taking a life skills curriculum course that provides education on "adulting" such as financial literacy.
-By this time they will be working and have transitioned to paying for their housing and transportation.
-Our job is to keep them on track and motivated to continue to build their life without heavy assistance.
+Month 2 of the program consists of the participant taking a life skills curriculum course that provides education on "adulting" such as financial literacy and life management.

 Meet our new friend, Gairoy.
 He is the first ever participant of our 3 month New Beginnings Program at J&H New Beginnings Atlanta.